HazelHawadi/Test-Your-Knowledge/README.md

 - Enhanced layout and font sizes for tablets and larger screens (768px and up).
 Tailored styling for large devices such as laptops and desktops (992px and up).

+### Existing Features
+- Quiz Area: Allows users to answer multiple-choice questions on JavaScript, HTML, and CSS.
+- Progress Tracking: Displays a progress bar to indicate how many questions have been answered.
+- Instant Feedback: Provides immediate feedback on whether answers are correct or incorrect.
+- Score Display: Shows the user's score and the total number of questions attempted.
+- Restart Quiz: Allows users to restart the quiz after completion to try again.

+### Future Features
+- Leaderboard: Create a leaderboard to track and display high scores.
+- Timer: Add a timer to challenge users to answer questions within a specific time limit.
+- More Topics: Expand the quiz to cover additional topics and languages.
+- Customization: Allow users to customize quiz settings, such as difficulty level or topic selection.

+## UX Design

+### Target Audience
+The Test Your Knowledge quiz is designed for students and anyone interested in learning and understanding the basics of JavaScript, HTML, and CSS.

+## User Stories
+### As a first-time user:
+- I want to start the quiz by entering my name.
+- I want to answer questions covering JavaScript, HTML, and CSS.
+- I want to initialize the quiz by clicking the start button.
+- I want to be able to see the feedback on my answers.
+- I want to be able to see my progress throughout the quiz.
+- i want to see the score at the end of the quiz.
+- I want the option to retake the quiz with shuffled questions to improve my score or simply for more practice.
+- I want the feedback message contain my name.
+- I want to go back to home page and change my name if I want to.
+- I want to be able to use the application across different screen sizes.

+### As a returning user:
+- I want to be able to see a leaderboard to track and display high scores.
+- I want a timer to challenge us users finish the quiz within a certain amount of time.
+- I want more questions, languages and topics to be covered.
+- I want to be able to customize the quiz settings, such as selecting difficulty level or topic.